mohanmca/professional_certification/aws-dva-c02/aws_network/3_3_aws_53_cdn_anki.md

 * Multi-value answer
   * DNS request upto 8 records, and randomly picked
 * Weighted
-  * Weight of the individual resource record dividey by the sum of the total value in resource record
+  * Weight of the individual resource record divide by the sum of the total value in resource record
 * Abbreviation - SFGGLMW

 ## AWS CloudFront - CDN